jimcrayne/jhc/README.md

 # Using Jhc

 See the Installation Page for information about downloading and installing jhc.

 For information on running jhc, see The User's Manual.

 Join the jhc mailing list for jhc discussion, announcements, and bug reports.

 There is a spot on the wiki but it doesn't have much info yet. feel free to expand it.

 # Developing Jhc

-    * the [development page](http://repetae.net/computer/jhc/development.shtml) has information on how to pull the development tree from the darcs repository
+The [development page](http://repetae.net/computer/jhc/development.shtml) has information on how to pull the development tree from the darcs repository

-    * An informal graph of the internal code motion in jhc is [here](http://repetae.net/computer/jhc/big-picture.pdf).
+An informal graph of the internal code motion in jhc is [here](http://repetae.net/computer/jhc/big-picture.pdf).